fe-sak/sing-me-a-song/README.md

 ```
 npm run test
 ```

-You can view the test coverage in "back-end/coverage/lcov-report/index.html".
-Open it in your browser.
+Notice a new folder "coverage" was created.
+Inside. there's a index.html file.
+Open it in your browser to view the test coverage.